lavanyagarg112/fitnesstrackingbot/README.md

 4. **Not Authorized to Use the Bot**:
    - Ensure that you have set your ADMIN_ID correctly.
    - Ensure that you have followed the steps in [Configure `.env` File Section](#step-5-configure-env-file)

+5. **How to understand the commands?**:
+   - Use `/help` once you start your bot to see a full description of the commands

 ---